sid-1998/booknotes/system-design/system-design-interview/E-commerce scenarios/flash-sale-meesho.md

 Pros:
 faster search as its basically build on an inverted index.
 Search is faster than dynamoDB.

 this is how we can store data in ES.
-On querying a productID, ES quickly searches its index to fetch the userID lists.E S creates inverted indexes for each searchable field in doc, we can use userID and productID for our usecase
+On querying a productID, ES quickly searches its index to fetch the userID lists.
+ES creates inverted indexes for each searchable field in doc, we can use userID and productID for our usecase
 ```declarative
 {
     "user_id": 4242,